fpfernandes/exploratorytesting/README.md

 # Exploratory Testing on E-commerce Website

 ## Project Overview:
-This project focuses on Exploratory Testing performed on the https://timex.com/ website to uncover potential issues in the functionality, user experience, and performance of the system.
-The goal of this testing session was to simulate real user behavior, identify bugs, and evaluate the overall user journey from product selection to checkout.
+This project focuses on Exploratory Testing performed on the https://timex.com/ website to uncover potential issues in the system's functionality, user experience, and performance.
+This testing session aimed to simulate user behaviour, identify bugs, and evaluate the overall user journey from product selection to checkout.

 ## Test Strategy:
-* The testing covered the following areas of the e-commerce website:
+The testing covered the following areas of the e-commerce website:
- Homepage and Navigation: Verifying page load times, responsiveness, and the correct rendering of elements across devices.
+- Homepage and Navigation: Verifying page load times, responsiveness, and the correct rendering of elements across devices.
- Product Search and Filters: Ensuring search functionality works as expected and filters correctly refine search results.
+- Product Search and Filters: Ensuring search functionality works as expected and filters correctly refine search results.
- Product Pages: Checking for correct pricing, availability, and accurate descriptions.
+- Product Pages: Checking for correct pricing, availability, and accurate descriptions.
- Shopping Cart: Adding/removing products and verifying cart totals.
+- Shopping Cart: Adding/removing products and verifying cart totals.
- Out of Scope: Partner and External websites.
+- Out of Scope: Partner and External websites.

 ## Defects Found:
 * Below is a summary of the bugs identified during the exploratory testing session and reported on the Zephyr Scale: